Lemmmy/metadata-mangler/README.md

 Deploy with Docker, or create a `.env` file in the root directory with the following variables:

 ```
+# Path to the root of your music library
+MUSIC_LIBRARY_PATH=/path/to/your/music/library

+# MongoDB connection string (optional)
+MONGO_URI=mongodb://localhost:27017

 # At least one API key is required for AI corrections
 OPENROUTER_API_KEY=sk-or-v1-...
 ANTHROPIC_API_KEY=sk-ant-...
 OPENAI_API_KEY=sk-...

-# Path to the root of your music library
-MUSIC_LIBRARY_PATH=/path/to/your/music/library

 # VGMdb API URL is required.
 Credentials are optional (if your server uses basic auth)
 VGMDB_API_URL=https://vgmdb.example.com